hcastillomartinez/Mobile-Agents/README.md

 # Project: Mobile Agents

-## Students: Danan High, Hector Castillo Martinez
+## Collaborators: Danan High, Hector Castillo Martinez

 ### Introduction
 Design a simulation that represents a wireless sensor network that upon discovery of a heated